DhrBaksteen/Arduino-SPI-LM15SGFNZ07-LCD-Library/README.md

 <sup>1</sup> *Pin 1 of the LCD is the right most pin, closest to the edge.*
 <sup>2</sup> *The Arduino pin numbers shown here are the default ones.
 You are free to use any of the Arduino's digital pins for LCD communication.
 This is configured when creating a library instance.*

-If you are in desperate need for more free digital pins you can tie LCD pin 1 directly to ground, but stability of the LCD will suffer if you do so!

 ---

 ###Included examples